 The honors thesis is a reflection of the student’s special interests.
 Its acceptance, dependent upon an appropriate mixture of research and analysis, relies upon the judgment of his or her committee or the director of studies.
 It is expected that this major paper will constitute work of the highest quality in investigating a problem or concern to both scholars and practitioners.

 Students are selected by the director of studies of the chemistry and biochemistry tutorial program and the Honors Tutorial College on the basis of superior ability and sustained motivation.
 An excellent high school record (class standing in the top 10%) and high scores on standardized tests (30 or better composite score on the ACT or a combined score of 1300 on the SAT).
 An interview with the director of studies is required for acceptance into our program.
-Recommendations from two high school teachers are strongly recommended.
-The priority deadline for application for admission is December 1st, and admission interviews are held in January.
+Recommendations from two high school teachers is required.
+The deadline for application for admission is December 1st, and admission interviews are held in January.